-Asset Name Description Туре Length Inspection Date Inspector Comments Overall Condition Residual Recommendations Life Urgency 1221C901C0506C01 South Gare Breakwater.
+Asset Name Description Туре Inspection Date Inspector Comments Overall Condition Residual Life Recommendations Urgency 1221C901C0506C01 South Gare Breakwater.
 Protects Coatham Sands to south and Tees entrance to north.
-Breakwater 1672.5 Royal HaskoningDHV Generally the structure remains in poor condition with further degradation noted from the 2016 survey.
-Recent repairs to the deckslab on the south facing wave return platform appeared in good condition however a number of significant defects remain.
+Breakwater 09/10/2020 Royal HaskoningDHV Generally the structure remains in poor condition with further degradation noted from the 2018 survey.
+A large recent repair to the deckslab on the south facing wave return platform appeared in good condition however a number of significant defects remain.
 These include missing, cracked and lifted deckslabs, missing coping stones, extensive cracking and spalling around the structure.
 Missing blockwork from the wall faces.
 Exposure of reinforcement steel, missing mortar, open joints, damaged render and void formation particularly on the northern face of the structure.
 The ongoing failure of the western pier arm structure, damaged and displaced rock armour and Accropode units with a poor interlock were also noted.
-It is worth noting, that on the day following the inspection of the asset, RHDHV staff recorded the presence of a small crane on the nose of the structure whilst undertaking asset inspections on the north side of the Tees Estuary.
-4 11 - 20 Structural inspection incl, boat/dive survey.
-Continue to monitor. routine 1221C901C0507C01 Undefended Undefended 4330.2 Royal HaskoningDHV Good coverage of established vegetation and dunes.
+Several sections of wall on the crest of the breakwater have been repaired and some access points blocked up, likely to attempt to prohibit access.
+4 - Structural inspection incl, boat/dive survey.
+Continue to monitor. routine 1221C901C0507C01 Undefended Undefended 4330.2 09/10/2020 Royal HaskoningDHV Good coverage of established vegetation and dunes.
 Localised erosion due to public access was particularly apparent directly adjacent the South Gare breakwater and fisherman's huts.
 Continued degradation of the dune crest adjacent to the caravan park.
-Seaward facing row of caravans now has only 4 occupied pitches, a decrease of at least 1 from 2016.
+Seaward facing row of caravans now has only 4 occupied pitches.
 The beach remains wide and healthy.
 3 >20 Continue to monitor.
 Routine inspection & maintenance routine 1221C901C0601C01 Concrete crest wall above part length of grouted stone revetment.
-Revetment 861.5 Royal HaskoningDHV Gap in crest wall not inspected in detail, though clearly visible, due to the presence of funfair on northern end of promenade.
+Revetment 861.5 09/10/2020 Royal HaskoningDHV Gap in crest wall appears in similar state to 2016 (in 2018 it was not visible due to the presence of a funfair).
 Wall and grouted stone slope remain in fair condition.
-Local damage including missing render and blocks along toe.
-Further undercutting and damage to the north end of the asset.
-3 11 - 20 Local repairs.
+Localised areas of missing render visible along full asset length.
+Previously reported damage to blocks along toe not visible due to high beach levels.
+Ongoing undercutting and damage to the north end of the asset as previously reported.
+11 - 20 Local repairs.
 Infill gap in crest wall. routine 1221C901C0602C06 Rough concrete revetment over old 1890's slag revetment.
-Revetment 82.1 Royal HaskoningDHV Stepped precast concrete revetment and precast concrete recurve wave return wall remain in as new condition.
+Revetment 82.1 09/10/2020 Royal HaskoningDHV Stepped precast concrete revetment and precast concrete recurve wave return wall remain in as new condition.
 Occasional vegetation growth through open joints.
 1 >20 Remove any vegetation from open construction joints.
 Routine inspection and maintanence. routine